-Honors 498 courses are 1-credit courses, graded Satisfactory or No Credit (S/NC), and capped at 20 students.
+Honors Enrichment courses (Honors 291, 296 and 498) are 1-credit courses, graded Satisfactory or No Credit (S/NC), and capped at 20 students.
 These smaller seminar-size classes are intended to build community among Honors students and to engage participants in timely, socially compelling topics while offering experiential learning opportunities.

-Below is a brief description of each Honors 498 course:
+Below is a brief description of each Honors Enrichment course:

 Students attend four (4) multicultural events on campus of their choosing (from an approved list) and share what they learned with the class.
 (In some cases and with the instructor’s permission, an off-campus multicultural event may be substituted.)
-The class will meet every other week during the fall semester, culminating in a dinner at the Honors Director’s house.
-Offered in Fall 2017.
-Instructor: Dr. Elizabeth Kim
+The class will meet every other week during the fall semester.

 A different instructor will lead this 5-week course each spring semester.
-The seminar will consist of two main rotating themes: 1) Diversity and Multiculturalism and 2) The Art of Questioning.
 Participation in a relevant experiential learning activity such as a field trip, a conference, or other off-campus activity will be a special component of the seminar.